 - Do not be afraid to ask questions.
 If you're curious about the technology a person is using or if you would want to know what they can or can't see, don't be afraid to ask.
-Most people with a disability would rather have you ask questions than make assumptions. - Provide electronic copies of material you'll be handing out in hard-copy form or presenting via PowerPoint prior to a meeting.
+Most people would rather have you ask questions than make assumptions. - Provide electronic copies of material you'll be handing out in hard-copy form or presenting via PowerPoint prior to a meeting.
 This gives staff with disabilities the opportunity to load the documents onto their computer or other device and print them in an accessible format or listen to them in auditory format.
-Providing copies ahead of time is a simple courtesy.
-Just as you would never give a handout to all the tall people in the audience and tell anybody below 5'10" you'll send them a copy later, don't make people who are visually impaired be the last in line to receive essential information.

-- Try to avoid highly stylized typefaces.
+Providing copies ahead of time is a necessary component to the meeting. - Try to avoid highly stylized typefaces.
 When preparing documents, avoid using stylized or graphical fonts, as these can be difficult for individuals with low vision to read.
-Instead, use easy-to-read, san-serif fonts with clearly defined letters and clear spacing between the letters, such as Helvetica, Verdana or Arial. - Add alternative text tags to graphics.
+Instead, use easy-to-read, sans-serif fonts with clearly defined letters and clear spacing between the letters, such as Helvetica, Verdana or Arial. - Add alternative text tags to graphics.
 If you insert a graphic or photograph into your PowerPoint presentation, Word document or web page, add alternative text tags which briefly describe the image.
-Depending on the software you're using, this can usually be done by right-clicking on the graphic and choosing "properties." - Not all people with visual disabilities use braille.
+Depending on the software you're using, this can usually be done by right-clicking on the graphic and choosing "properties." - Not all people who are blind or who have low vision use braille.
 Consider presenting information in alternative formats.